hao-beixi/f22-assignments/assignment-2/README.md

 #### Preliminaries
 You will be training supervised learning models, especially Neural Networks, for this assignment.
-It is possible to complete all of the tasks using your local CPU, but it might be faster at times to train on the cloud and using hardware acceleration (e.g., a dedicated GPU).
+It is possible to complete the training of models using your local CPU, but it might be faster at times to train on the cloud and using hardware acceleration (e.g., a dedicated GPU).

 > Whether or not you use the cloud to train your neural networks, the deliverables are the same.